Turbulence is Expected

 Professional pilots don't white-knuckle through turbulence because they understand the engineering behind flight stability.
 They've internalized the fundamentals that keep planes aloft despite air pockets and crosswinds.

-We need the same for our anxiety.
+You need the same for your anxiety.

 For financial turbulence, your fundamentals might be your employability, your track record of resilience, or your capacity to adapt to changing circumstances.
 For turbulence in your relationships, perhaps it's your self-worth independent of others, or your history of meaningful connections.